How does DevSecOps handle zero-trust architecture?

 -

-What is the role of penetration testing in DevSecOps?
+What are the main goals of DevSecOps?

 2 days ago